TurakhiaLab/WEPP/docs/usage.md

 ## <b>WEPP Arguments</b><a name="arguments"></a>
 The WEPP Snakemake pipeline requires the following arguments, which can be provided either via the configuration file (`config/config.yaml`) or passed directly on the command line using the `--config` argument.
 The command line arguments take precedence over the config file.

-1. `DIR` - Folder name containing the wastewater reads
+1. `DIR` - Folder name containing the wastewater reads.
-2. `FILE_PREFIX` - File Prefix for all intermediate files
+2. `FILE_PREFIX` - File Prefix for all intermediate files.
-3. `REF` - Reference Genome in fasta
+3. `REF` - Reference Genome in fasta.
-4. `TREE` - Mutation-Annotated Tree
+4. `TREE` - Mutation-Annotated Tree.
-5. `SEQUENCING_TYPE` - Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads)
+5. `SEQUENCING_TYPE` - Sequencing read type (s:Illumina single-ended, d:Illumina double-ended, or n:ONT long reads).
-6. `PRIMER_BED` - BED file for primers from the `primers` folder
+6. `PRIMER_BED` - BED file for primers from the `primers` folder.
-7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked.
+7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked (Illumina: 0.5%, Ion Torrent: 1.5%, ONT: 2%).
 8. `MIN_DEPTH` - Sites with read depth below this threshold will be masked.
 9. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
+10. `MIN_PROP` - Minimum Proportion of haplotypes (Wastewater Samples: 0.5%, Clinical Samples: 5%).
+11. `MIN_LEN` - Minimum read length to be considered after ivar trim (Deafult: 80).
-10. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
-Helpful for reducing runtime
+12. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
+Helpful for reducing runtime.
-11. `CLADE_LIST` - List the clade annotation schemes used in the MAT.
+13. `CLADE_LIST` - List the clade annotation schemes used in the MAT.
 SARS-CoV-2 MAT uses both nextstrain and pango lineage naming systems, so use "nextstrain,pango" for it.
-12. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
+14. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Use '1' for Pango naming and '0' for Nextstrain naming for SARS-CoV-2.
 Other pathogens usually follow a single lineage annotation system, so work with '0'.
 In case of NO lineage annotations, use '-1'.
 Lineage Annotations could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2.
-13. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
+15. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
-14. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
+16. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
 If specified, this file will be used instead of generating a new one from the given MAT.
 Ensure that the provided Taxonium file corresponds to the same MAT used for WEPP.

 ## <b>Run Command</b> <a name="snakemake"></a>
 WEPP's snakemake workflow requires `DIR` and `FILE_PREFIX` as config arguments through the command line, while the remaining ones can be taken from the config file.
 It also requires `--cores` from the command line, which specifies the number of threads used by the workflow.